InnerSourceCommons/awesome-innersource/README.md

 ## Blogs

-- [Sebastian Spier - Blog](https://spier.hu/) - Sebastian Spier is the Board member of the [InnerSource Commons Foundation](https://innersourcecommons.org/).
+- [Sebastian Spier - Blog](https://spier.hu/) - Sebastian Spier is a Board member of the [InnerSource Commons Foundation](https://innersourcecommons.org/).

 ## Tools and Applications